The Beatles of ISIS unmasked

-Jihadi John and his accomplices were named after the iconic British musicians because of their English accents
+Jihadi John and his accomplices were named after the iconic British musicians because of their English accents.
+The group are believed to be responsible for the beheadings of around 27 mostly Western hostages.

 London: British accomplices of slain Islamic State (IS) terrorist executioner “Jihadi John” were unmasked yesterday as Londoners who formed part of a so-called “Beatles” terror gang.